-This course is an overview on the research and theories pertaining to human physical, cognitive and socioemotional development from conception through the end of life.
-Course topics include parenting strategies, attachment, language development, gender socialization, career, family, aging and death.
+Students will focus on the research and theories pertaining to human physical, cognitive and socioemotional development from conception through the end of life.
+This will be achieved through exploring topics such as, parenting strategies, attachment, language development, gender socialization, career, family, aging, and death.
 This course partially fulfills the knowledge (social science) outcome or partially fulfills the communication outcome.